Tuesday, October 25, 2022

 Partly for my own entertainment, I've compiled a list of prime ministerial downfalls:

-Sir Robert Walpole (Whig) – Resigned after 20 years in office in 1742 after losing an effective VONC. *Later created Earl of Orford; died in 1745 aged 68
+The Earl of Orford (Whig) – Resigned after 20 years in office in 1742 after losing an effective VONC. *Better remembered as Sir Robert Walpole; died in 1745 aged 68

 The Earl of Wilmington (Whig) – Died in office in 1743 aged 69, after only a year in power.